 Condition is an indicator of the health and structure of trees.
 A tree in poor condition will have shorter life expectancy or require more maintenance than a tree in good condition.
 Most (86%) of the City's street trees are in fair or better condition.
-A total of 13% are in poor or very poor condition (Figure 4-11).
-Cherry trees compose nearly 50% of the trees in poor or very poor condition.
+A total of 13% are in poor or very poor condition (Figure 4-13).
+The remaining 1% are dead.
+Cherry trees (Prunus spp.) compose nearly

+50% of the trees in poor or very poor condition.
 Many will require replacement in the next decade.

-Figure 4-11.
-Inventoried tree species abundance, size class and condition rating.
+Figure 4-13.
+Inventoried tree species abundance, size class and condition rating in 2022.